 We’ve had Hot Springs, first set aside by President Andrew Jackson as a reservation to be protected for future generations.
 It was the first National Park, but since no one in Jackson’s day knew what a park was, its official designation followed some of the other parks such as Yellowstone.
 Nevertheless, it WAS first.

-Then of course, we had the whole hillbilly thing based in the mountains of Arkansas, whether they be the Ozarks or the Ouachitas, from which we’re still recovering.
-Bob Burns and Lum and Abner were popular in their day, but they didn’t do a great deal for the long-term image of the state.
+Then of course, we had the whole hillbilly thing based in the mountains of Arkansas, whether they be the Ozarks for the Ouachitas, from which we’re still recovering.
+Bob Burns and Lum and Abner were popular in their day, but they didn’t do a great deal for the long term image of the state.

 Nevertheless, from the record of old tourist postcards from Hot Springs, Eureka Springs and other resorts in Arkansas, tourists have long recognized the potential Arkansas has offered.

 Our State Park system, starting with Petit Jean in 1927, had, as one of its original missions, the support of tourism.
 Interestingly enough, in these days where we think about parks as a little piece of wilderness, yet in the origins of the state and national parks, a great deal of the conversation was about giving people access to these areas.